Dipan-Zhang/RLBench/README.md

 And that's it!

+## Create new tasks
+- use task_builder to copy from a similar task
+- find a new mesh for visual (set it to not respondeable) ( import urdf/ dae mode from pr2 repo )
+- create a simple shape respondable object overlay with the visual part and keep it not detectable for camera
+- Using task builder for testing
+- register in rlbench/tasks/__init__.py
+- Setup the camera configs and testing with own tasks

 ## Running Headless

 If you are running on a machine without display (i.e. Cloud VMs, compute clusters),